Shaheer66/Web-Dev-A1/README.md

 # Web-Dev-A1
-Web Development 6C Assignment 1
+Web Development 6C Assignment 1 Task 1

 Task 1 Create a landing page utilizing HTML and CSS3.
 Navbar:
 • It should contain a logo and links to all pages.